-Modern designer rugs are rugs made by famous or prestigious fashion designers.
+Designer rugs are rugs made by famous or prestigious fashion designers.
 These tend to be luxurious items, made with the highest quality materials, and with designs that stand out from the crowd.
 We stock designer rugs from several famous designers, including Calvin Klein, Nourison, Kathy Ireland, Asiatic, and Rama.
 Our range of designer rugs will add style, colour, texture, and warmth to any room.

 The Kathy Ireland range features exquisite designs and colour palettes agreeable to even the most discerning buyers.
 The collections are amazingly versatile, with items for all budgets and tastes.

-Kathy Ireland rugs are made by Nourison, which started out as a New York family company and has worked in the rug industry for more than forty years.
+Kathy Ireland rugs are made by Nourison, which started as a New York family company and has worked in the rug industry for more than forty years.

 Nourison rugs are available at all price points to suit all pockets, from low budget to affluent.
-Nourison oversees almost every phase of the rug manufacturing process, and around 85% of its products are produced from sustainable, natural textiles.
+Nourison oversees almost every phase of the rug manufacturing process, and produces around 85% of its products from sustainable, natural textiles.
 Their high quality, extensive catalogue, and customer-focused service have made them an in-demand supplier in the home furnishing and hospitality sectors.

 The company’s products include licensed collections from popular brands, including Calvin Klein and Kathy Ireland.